endofzero/Minecraft-Sheller/README.md

 Considerations:
 --------------

+#### Space

+This script uses rsync to update an offline folder with the latest world information.
+As maps become larger, time to completion when running mappers on them increases.
+Having saving turned off for 15-30 minutes while a new map is being generated isn't good for the users.
+Saving is now only turned off for the time it takes to sync the folders.

+Because of this, your world size is effectively doubled when using this script.
+Whenever you issue the 'minecraft.sh sync' command, you will be shown the size of the two directories in KB.

+#### Overviewer

 If using [Brownan's Overviewer](http://github.com/brownan/Minecraft-Overviewer) to create Google-like maps of your worlds, be sure you are using the --cachedir=/path/to/dir to change the location of the png files as you will start to take up considerable space since it